 - 2. Reconnection.
 Microscopic interactions, through long-ranged intermolecular forces or charge effects, lead to a joining of the two interfaces.
-This can lead to a "jump to contact", i.e. reconnection before the equilibrium shapes of drops overlap (Beaty & Lister 2023, 2022, Chircux et al. 2018, Quinn et al. 2013, Deblais et al. 2024); the effect of thermal noise may also play a role (Perumanath et al. 2019). - 3.
+This can lead to a jump to contact, i.e., reconnection before the equilibrium shapes of the drops overlap (Quinn et al. 2013; Chireux et al. 2018; Beaty & Lister 2022, 2023; Deblais et al. 2024); the effect of thermal noise may also play a role (Perumanath et al. 2019). - 3.
 Coalescence.
-This is the initial surface-tension-driven merging of two fluid volumes, which is the focus of this review.
-During this phase the dynamics are confined to a rapid motion of a small liquid bridge connecting the two drops, the size of which is small compared to the drops.
-As we shall see, in these earliest of stages the centers of mass of the drops move little, since the amount of fluid set in motion by the moving meniscus is small.
-On account of the locality of the motion, the dynamics is characterized by scaling laws, but with significant exceptions: there can be logarithmic corrections, and profiles do not necessarily exhibit self-similar shapes. - 4.
-Merging.
-The actual merging of the drops, during which the bulk of the original drops interpenetrate to form a larger drop (Ashgriz & Poo 1990, Verdier 2001), and where most of the mass transfer takes place.
+This is the initial surface tension-driven merging of two fluid volumes, which is the focus of this review.
+During this phase the dynamics is confined to the rapid motion of a small liquid bridge connecting the two drops, the size of which is small compared to the drops.
+As we shall see, in these earliest stages the centers of mass of the drops move little, since the amount of fluid set in motion by the moving meniscus is small.
+On account of the locality of the motion, the dynamics is characterized by scaling laws, but with significant exceptions: There can be logarithmic corrections, and profiles do not necessarily exhibit self-similar shapes.

+4. Merging.
+During the actual merging of the drops, the bulk of the original drops interpenetrates to form a larger drop (Ashgriz & Poo 1990, Verdier 2001); this is the stage in which most of the mass transfer takes place, and the subsequent dynamics can be quite complicated (Planchette et al. 2012).

-This review is dedicated to the Coalescence regime that describes the early dynamics after two drops have been joined at a point.
+This review is dedicated to the coalescence regime that describes the early dynamics after two drops have been joined at a point.
 Experimentally and numerically, this requires a careful preparation of the initial conditions and very high spatial and temporal resolution.
-We focus on Newtonian flow of liquid drops and bubbles for the geometries indicated in Fig. 1(i-vi); yet, we will also discuss other transport mechanisms that are relevant e.g. for sintering, as sketched in Fig. 1(vii-viii).

-1.1.
-Time and length scales of Newtonian drop coalescence
+We focus on Newtonian flow of liquid drops and bubbles for the geometries indicated in Figure 1a-f; we also discuss other transport mechanisms that are relevant, e.g., for sintering, as sketched in Figure 1g,b.
+We begin with a discussion of the timescales and length scales of Newtonian drop coalescence.

-Drops of honey merge very slowly, the surface energy driving the motion being eaten up by viscous friction, while during the rapid coalescence dynamics of water, surface tension is opposed only by inertia, the drops being nearly perfectly inviscid.
-Using the relevant material parameters for Newtonian drops (surface tension $\gamma$ , dynamic viscosity $\eta$ , density $\rho$ ), a unique intrinsic length scale $\ell{\nu}$ , and a time scale $t{\nu}$ can be constructed (Peregrine et al. 1990, Eggers 1993), at which surface tension, viscosity, and inertia are balanced (see margin note).
-The size of $\ell{\nu}$ relative to the characteristic lengths of the problem determines which regime one is in.
+Drops of honey merge very slowly, the surface energy driving the motion being eaten up by viscous friction, while, during the rapid coalescence dynamics of water drops, surface tension is opposed only by inertia, the drops being nearly perfectly inviscid.
+Using the relevant material parameters for Newtonian drops (surface tension γ , dynamic viscosity η , density ρ), a unique intrinsic length scale l{ν} and a timescale t{ν} can be constructed (Peregrine et al. 1990, Eggers 1993), at which surface tension, viscosity, and inertia are balanced.
+The size of l{ν} relative to the characteristic lengths of the problem determines which regime, viscous or inertial, one is in.

-For water $\ell{\nu} \approx 14$ nanometer, while for liquid honey $\ell{\nu}$ reaches up to several meters.
-This large variability in $\ell{\nu}$ explains why such vastly different dynamics can be observed for millimeter-sized drops.
-Indeed, introducing the drop size R as an extrinsic length scale, the dimensionless ratio $\ell{\nu}/R \equiv \mathrm{Oh^2}$ involves the Ohnesorge number, which quantifies the relative importance of viscosity to inertia on the global scale of the drop.
-The Ohnesorge number can also be written as a ratio of timescales $\mathrm{Oh} = \tau{\nu}/\tau{i}$ , using the viscous time $\tau{\nu}$ and inertial time $\tau{i}$ (see the margin note).
+For water, one obtains $\ell{\nu} \approx 14$ nm, while for liquid honey l{ν} reaches up to several meters.
+This large variability in l{ν} explains why such vastly different dynamics can be observed for millimetersized drops.
+Indeed, introducing the drop size R as an extrinsic length scale, the dimensionless ratio $\ell{\nu}/R \equiv Oh^2$ involves the Ohnesorge number, which quantifies the relative importance of viscosity to inertia on the global scale of the drop.
+The Ohnesorge number can also be written as a ratio of timescales $Oh = \tau{\nu}/\tau_i$, using the viscous time τ{ν} and inertial time τ_i .
 These represent the typical times for the complete merging of two drops in the viscous and inertial regimes, respectively.